Insights and Updates

 Dynamic credit management adjusts credit limits in real time based on daily or weekly scoring updates rather than annual reviews.

-Performance analytics give you DSO visibility by customer, segment, and region alongside forward-looking cash flow projections.
+Performance analytics show DSO by customer, segment, and region, along with cash flow projections as payments move through the pipeline.

 ROI by the Numbers